return42/sphkerneldoc/linux_src_doc/drivers/vhost/vringh_c.rst

     we've finished with many descriptors.

-    :param struct vringh \*vrh:
+    :param vrh:
         the vring.
+    :type vrh: struct vringh \*

-    :param const struct vring_used_elem used:
+    :param used:
         the head, length pairs.
+    :type used: const struct vring_used_elem

-    :param unsigned num_used:
+    :param num_used:
         the number of used elements.
+    :type num_used: unsigned

 .. _`vringh_complete_multi_user.description`: